tmtsoftware/esw-ts/README.md

 ### Running Tests

+Note : If you have started CSW services to run the Example App, stop them before running the integration and End-to-End tests.

 #### Run unit tests of library

 ```bash
 cd {ESW-TS-Repo}
 npm run test:unit
 ```

-Note : If you have started backend services ealier, stop them before running below 2 types of integrations tests.

 #### Run integration tests of library